 - Any other catastrophic injury

-If you’ve suffered serious injuries like a traumatic brain injury after an accident, navigating a personal injury claim can be stressful.
-At Battle Born, our team understands the complexities of the legal process and fights to secure fair compensation for lost wages, medical bills, and more.
+If you have suffered serious injuries like a traumatic brain injury after an accident, navigating a personal injury claim can be stressful.
+Our team understands the complexities of the legal process and fights to secure fair compensation for lost wages, medical bills, and more.

-Whether you need a personal injury attorney for medical malpractice or serious accidents, we’re committed to helping you pursue maximum compensation—all on a contingency fee basis, so you don’t pay unless we win your personal injury case.
+Whether you need a personal injury attorney for medical malpractice or serious accidents, we are committed to helping you pursue maximum compensation—all on a contingency fee basis, so you don’t pay unless we win your case.

 We also help families after fatal accidents.
-If you lost a loved one in a car wreck, contact our wrongful death lawyers in Las Vegas.
+If you lost a loved one in a car wreck, contact our wrongful death lawyers.

 What Should I Do After a Car Accident?

-There are several steps you should take after a car accident.
+There are several steps you should take if you are involved in a car accident.
 These steps can help you protect your health and your accident claim.

 You should always: